 Once they're all in position, we can take a sweep of the embassy just to see if any terrorists are dumb enough to stand near a window.
 Scan the sides of the building and patiently wait to see who might be walking by.
 It's worth going slow and possibly making a second sweep of each side of the building.
 Voyeuristic and tense!

 Now we can send in the second squad who burst through the windows like something from a Hollywood movie.
-Once inside, these guys will search each part of the building like a Doom marine using a crude but effective 3D perspective.
-The hostages are easily recognisable as they're the ones who have probably peed their pants.
+Once inside, they will search each part of the building like a Doom marine using a crude but effective 3D perspective.
+The hostages are easily recognisable - they're the ones who have peed their pants.
 Guide them to safety one by one without being seen.
 It's a lot harder than it sounds so you should learn to use the map.

 Don't expect a hero's welcome unless all successfully completed their mission.